 The University of Kentucky College of Pharmacy has a rich and successful tradition as one of the premier pharmacy schools in the country.
-Established in 1870, the College has been ranked among the top 10 programs for more than 30 years and is currently ranked 5th in the nation.
-Graduates of the College have the highest passing rate on the national licensing exam compared to all other Colleges of Pharmacy in the country.
-Recently the Kentucky Pharmacy Practice Residency program was selected as the number one program in the nation.
-Academics and Analytics ranked the research program as fourth in the country in pharmacy research productivity.
-These national measures point to the quality of the College’s programs and its faculty, students and staff.
+Established in 1870, the College has been ranked among the top 10 programs for more than 30 years and is currently ranked 5th in the nation among colleges of pharmacy by U.S. News and World Report.
+UK COP boasts a higher than 95% graduation rate over the last five years.
+Graduates of the College rank among the best in the nation in first-time pass rates on the national licensing exam (NAPLEX).

 Our mission is to make a difference in the health and well-being of society by advancing pharmaceutical education, research, service and patient care.
-We achieve this by providing the highest quality education to the best and brightest young men and women from Kentucky and from around the world to make them excellent pharmacists and pharmaceutical scientists.
-Our responsibility is to prepare them to take on vital roles in today’s rapidly changing health care system and to have them act as agents of change for the betterment of health care.
+We achieve this by providing the highest quality education to the best and brightest yound men and women from Kentucky and from around the world to make them excellent pharmacists and pharmaceutical scientists.

 |Course Title||Semester Hours||Quarter Hours|